User Management API

 The parameters included in the responseBody object are:

-The WebAuthnFinishPairing API is an integral step in the FIDO biometrics pairing flow.
-The WebAuthnFinishPairing API must follow the call to the browser’s navigator.credentials.create function, which follows a WebAuthnFinishPairing API call.
+The WebAuthnFinishPairing API is an integral step in the pairing flow for FIDO security keys, FIDO biometrics, and FIDO2 devices.
+The WebAuthnFinishPairing API must follow the call to the browser’s navigator.credentials.create function, which follows a WebAuthnStartPairing API call.
 The navigator.credentials.create function returns the public key credentials, which are required by the WebAuthnFinishPairing API to complete the pairing process.
-For further information, refer to Example : PingID FIDO biometrics.
+For further information, see Example : PingID FIDO security key and Example : PingID FIDO biometrics.

 This is the WebAuthnFinishPairing URL: